demystifying-programming-TA/DP/session2/tutorial_html_webserver.md

     <!-- Let's insert a button to generate graph & placeholder for location & placeholder for graph -->
     <div>

-      <button>See the number of infections and deaths in my area</button>
+      <button>See the % decrease in the number of driving and walking direction requests in my current region</button>

     </div>